-"TRA" means the tax receivable agreement entered into simultaneously with the Closing by and among Biote, Holdings, the Members and the Members' Representative, which provides for, among other things, payment by Biote to the Members of 85% of the U.S. federal, state and local income tax savings realized by Biote as a result of the increases in tax basis and certain other tax benefits related to the transactions contemplated under the Business Combination Agreement and the redemption of Retained Holdings Units in exchange for Class A common stock or cash (as more fully described in the Tax Receivable Agreement).
+"Tax Receivable Agreement" means the tax receivable agreement entered into simultaneously with the Closing by and among the Combined Company, Biote, the Members and the Members' Representative, which provides for, among other things, payment by the Combined Company to the Members of 85% of the U.S. federal, state and local income tax savings realized by the Combined Company as a result of the increases in tax basis and certain other tax benefits related to the transactions contemplated under the Business Combination Agreement and the redemption of Retained Biote Units in exchange for Class A common stock or cash (as more fully described in the Tax Receivable Agreement).